Viewpoints

 It’s human nature to follow the crowd — a phenomena embedded in our psychology: the bandwagon effect.

-It’s taken me my entire life to realize that beauty standards are a social constructmade powerful by human interaction.
+It’s taken me my entire life to realize that beauty standards are a social construct made powerful by human interaction.
 When I reflect on how chronically I compared myself to others, it feels unreal.
 I can’t believe that I was so mean to myself because I wasn’t born the way someone else was, or that I compared myself to someone who had gotten their body altered through surgery.
 I’ve been holding myself to unrealistic beauty standards and took it out on a body that has enabled me to live.

 The journey to accepting that I am beautiful the way I am became easier when I realized that body types like mine were the standard once.
 Now, instead of shaming myself for not resembling the Kardashians, I’ve found parts of myself more beautiful because Marilyn Monroe also had them.
 Although it isn’t in a negative way anymore, I still compare myself to others.
 But slow motion is better than no motion, and I am incredibly proud of how far I’ve come.